 The Committee on Academic Standing (COAS) serves as the academic review board for undergraduate students in the School of Arts and Sciences.
 The committee evaluates student records at the end of each semester to determine academic standing.
 Academic standing refers to whether a student has a satisfactory or unsatisfactory academic record (see the Academic Status section below for further details).

 The committee also hears all cases of required withdrawal from and readmission to the university, and recommends to the faculty degrees and honors for undergraduates.
 The committee meets monthly to evaluate student requests (petitions) for exceptions to university academic regulations and other cases that warrant special consideration.
+For enrolled students, petition requests must be put forward within one calendar year from the end of the semester to which the requested exception applies.
+For students withdrawn or on leave from Brandeis, requests must be made at the time of the petition to return.
 To ensure timely attention to requests, COAS has delegated the authority to address routine matters to the Executive Council (EXCO), which meets on a weekly basis.

 The committee consists of the Dean of Arts and Sciences, or designee, who serves as chair; eight members of the faculty selected by the Dean in consultation with the Council of the Faculty Senate; the Dean of Students or designee; and the University Registrar.
 Also in attendance as nonvoting members are the Dean of Academic Services, Director of the Myra Kraft Transitional Year Program, Director and advisors in the Student Support Services Program, Academic Services academic advisors, the Director of Student Accessibility Support, the Associate Registrar, the Director of Athletics, or designee; and the Director of the International Students and Scholars Office.